Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: Varies

-Ollie Chicken With Carrots is one of the menu options available from fresh food subscription and delivery service Ollie.
-It uses chicken as its primary ingredient and contains carrots, rice, spinach, and chia seeds, as well as a host of other healthy ingredients.
-Although the food isn’t specifically marketed as senior dog food, Ollie tailors the food and portion size according to your dog’s specific requirements.
-They take into account age as well as current and ideal weight.
-The food is slow-cooked fresh food, so it should be appealing to most dogs, and it is easy to eat.
+Ollie Chicken With Carrots is one of the recipes available from the fresh food subscription and delivery service Ollie.
+It uses chicken as its primary ingredient and contains carrots, rice, spinach, chia seeds, and a host of other healthy ingredients.
+Although the formula isn’t specifically marketed as senior dog food, Ollie tailors the food and portion size according to your dog’s specific requirements.
+They take into account your dog’s age as well as their current and ideal weight.
+The food is slow-cooked and should be appealing to most dogs.

-Because it is fresh food, however, Ollie Chicken With Carrots is expensive, and it does require a subscription and the answering of a survey to access the food.
-However, its quality and its fresh, healthy ingredients make this the best available senior dog food for weight loss.
+Because it is fresh food, however, Ollie Chicken With Carrots is expensive, and accessing it requires a subscription and answering a survey.
+However, it is nutritious and tasty, and the healthy ingredients make it the best overall senior dog food for weight loss.

 Pros